Chiark-Collective/Pointcept/report/main.typ

 Generally, we observe that despite some small features being slightly more well resolved, an overall degradation is observed in the resolution of macroscopic features.
 In particular, this version of the model is slightly more prone to the misidentication of other categories as footpath.

-As such, it can be concluded that the loss of scene context in the HBIM library data results in a detrimental effect when the model is applied to real building configurations.
+As such, it can be concluded that naively including the library scene in the training in the same fashion as scenes from real sites can result in a degradation of overall network performance.
+There may exist better ways to handle augmentation with the synthetic library data such that it can help the network better understand the geometric features of individual elements without diluting important local context.

 #figure(
   image("figs/libaugmented_inference1.png", width: 110%),